Metrological/cobalt/cobalt/site/docs/development/setup-android.md

 ## Preliminary Setup

 <aside class="note">
-<b>Note:</b> Before proceeding further, refer to the documentation for <a href="setup-linux.html">"Set up your environment - Linux"</a>.
-Complete the section <b>Set up your workstation</b>, then return and complete the following steps.
+<b>Note:</b> Before proceeding further, refer to the documentation for
+<a href="setup-linux.html">"Set up your environment - Linux"</a>.
+Complete the
+sections <b>Set up your workstation</b> and <b>Set up developer tools</b>, then
+return and complete the following steps.
 </aside>

-1. Additional build dependencies may need to be installed:
+1. Download and install [Android Studio](https://developer.android.com/studio/).

+1. To enable parallel gradle builds, add the following to your `~/.bashrc`:

     ```
-    sudo apt-get install python python-pip
+    export COBALT_GRADLE_BUILD_COUNT=4
     ```

-    If `python-pip` is not available via your package manager, you can install `pip` following [recommended instructions](https://pip.pypa.io/en/stable/installing/) from the official Python guide.

-    There are also some Python module requirements:

-    ```
-    python -m pip install requests
-    ```

-1. Install ccache to support build acceleration. ccache is automatically used when available, otherwise defaults to unaccelerated building:

-    ```
-    $ sudo apt-get install ccache
-    ```

-    We recommend adjusting the cache size as needed to increase cache hits:

-    ```
-    $ ccache --max-size=20G
-    ```

-1. Download and install [Android Studio](https://developer.android.com/studio/).
+    Where 4 is the number of parallel threads.
+You can adjust the number of parallel threads according to how your workstation performs.

 1. Run `cobalt/build/gn.py -p android-x86` to configure the Cobalt build, which also installs the SDK and NDK.
 (This step will have to be repeated with 'android-arm' or 'android-arm64' to target those architectures.)
 The